 NBC Sports Gold

 NBC Sports Gold provides additional access to sports content not available through the likes of NBCSN.
-The service works by offering dedicated passes for different sports and ranging from the Premier League to figure skating.
+The service works by offering dedicated passes for different sports and ranging from cycling to figure skating.
 The price also varies as well, depending on the sport.

 NFL Game Pass

 NFL Game Pass allows subscribers to watch a replay of every game during the season.
 It also comes with some nifty takes on watching considering you can opt to save time by watching a condensed version.
 An NFL Game Pass currently costs $99 per year and a seven-day free trial is available.

 NHL.TV brings all the live NFL games and highlights to all of your devices.
 In addition, there are some other features designed to enrich the experience, such as the option to choose between team announcers, additional camera angles and more.
 An NHL.TV monthly pass will currently set you back $24.99.

 Outside TV is another sports-focused streaming service although it is more focused on adventure sports, considering its relation to Outside magazine.
 Here you’ll find movies, series and shorts centered around mountain biking, skiing, snowboarding, and more.
 A subscription costs $4.99 per month and you can take advantage of a free seven-day trial.

 Pantaflix is yet another streaming service you can check out.
 This one claims to offer a wide range of movies and shows although the service seems to focus in more on international content.
 Pantaflix doesn’t offer a subscription but you can watch a selection of limited content for free, or pay to rent premium titles.